whitetigle/fable-doc/docsrc/communicate/js-from-fable.md

     member __.ParseRegex(pattern: string, ?ignoreCase: bool): Regex = jsNative
 ```

 The content of `Emit` will actually be parsed by [Babel](https://babeljs.io/) so it will still be validated somehow.
-However, it's not advised to abuse this method, as the code in the template will remain obscure to Fable and may prevent some optimizations.
+However, it's not advised to abuse this method, as the code in the sample will remain obscure to Fable and may prevent some optimizations.

 #### Let's do it!
 Use Emit